 Eligibility criteria

-Individuals will qualify to take the Interprovincial Challenge Examination if they are currently licenced, registered, or otherwise authorized to trade in real estate in one-or-more of the qualifying Canadian provinces or territories.
+Individuals will qualify to take the Interprovincial Challenge Examination if they are currently licenced/registered and authorized to trade in real estate in one-or-more of the qualifying Canadian provinces or territories.

 What’s on the Interprovincial Challenge Examination?